Contract Lifecycle Management (CLM)

 The risks of manual contract lifecycle management

-Maintaining a manual approach to Contract Lifecycle Management has some very specific risks, most notably the following:
+Maintaining a manual approach to Contract Lifecycle Management has some very specific risks.

 1. Lawyers do low-value work